 In October 1946 they were photographed next to each other at the wedding of their mutual cousin Lady Patricia Mountbatten when Prince Philip took the coats of Princess Elizabeth and Princess Margaret.
-This was one of their first public appearances together and everyone soon suspected a budding romance between the two.
-That same year they became secretly engaged but the Queens father insisted they hold off on a formal engagement until the queens 21st birthday.
-The engagement was officially announced on July 9, 1947.
+This was one of their first public appearances together, and everyone soon suspected a budding romance between the two.
+That same year they became secretly engaged, but The Queen’s father insisted they hold off on a formal engagement until the queens 21st birthday.
+The engagement was officially announced on 9 July 1947.

 The announcement didn’t come without controversy; it was considered controversial because Prince Philip was deemed to be unpolished, nearly broke, a foreign royal, and had no fixed address at the time.
 Before the couple could be married, Prince Philip had to renounce all of his Greek and Danish titles and had to convert from Greek Orthodoxy to Anglicanism as well as change his name to Lieutenant Philip Mountbatten – choosing his mother’s British family surname.